Crickets

 Chances are you’ve seen crickets many times and know them to be generally harmless.
 If you have a lot of them hopping around your home, though, you might be feeling pretty grossed out.
 Crickets themselves are not specifically dangerous to you, but can attract other more problematic pests and aren’t the most loveable roommates.
 They are known to be destructive to textiles, and some species can chirp very loudly, keeping you up at night.
 If you have dogs or cats, they’re also pretty likely to go crazy watching crickets crawl and jump all over.

-How To Identify Crickets
+How to Identify Crickets

 There are over 900 species of Crickets out there, but most are pretty easy to identify, with cylindrical bodies, round heads, long antennae, and an elongated segment (femora) in their back legs.
 This elongated section of their legs is what enables them to jump long distances.
 Certain species also have specially textured legs that they can rub together to make a chirping sound.